antonvw/wex/README.md

 ## Build process

-- First of all, the new C++ auto keyword is used a lot, so you need a recent compiler to compile sources.

-- Project and make files are generated using Bakefile 0.2.9
-  http://www.bakefile.org/
-  in the build dir:
+# Building wxWidgets

 - under windows using Microsoft Visual Studio 2010
-    Version 10.0.30319.1 RTMRel using command line prompt `nmake -f makefile.vc WXWIN=c:\wxwidgets-2.9.2`
+  Version 10.0.30319.1 RTMRel using command line prompt
+    `nmake -f makefile.vc`

 - under Ubuntu 11.04 linux gcc gcc (Ubuntu/Linaro 4.5.2-8ubuntu4) 4.5.2
   using gtk version:
     `../configure --with-gtk`

-    GNUMakefile generated using format gnu
+- under mac os 10.4 use gcc 4.0.1 (part of xcode25_8m2258_developerdvd.dmg)
+    `../configure --with-mac`

+- under cygwin 1.7 wxWidgets 2.9.1 does not compile (snapshot does)
+    `../configure --with-msw`
+  Strangely, wxWidgets libs build, wxextension does not (wxcrt.h complains).
+  Also g++ version (g++ (GCC) 4.3.4 20090804 (release) 1) does not support c++0x.

 - under SunOS using the Sun make gives errors,
   you have to use GNU make (/usr/sfw/bin) this config command was used (glcancas did not compile):
     `../configure --with-gtk --disable-shared --without-opengl`
   than libs were built

-  - under cygwin 1.7 wxWidgets 2.9.1 does not compile (snapshot does)
-      `../configure --with-msw`
-    do a make and a make install
-    Strangely, wxWidgets libs build, wxextension does not (wxcrt.h complains).
-    Also g++ version (g++ (GCC) 4.3.4 20090804 (release) 1) does not support c++0x.

-  - under mac os 10.4 use gcc 4.0.1 (part of xcode25_8m2258_developerdvd.dmg)
-      `../configure --with-mac`
+# Building wxExtension

+- First of all, the new C++ auto keyword is used a lot, so you need a recent compiler to compile sources.

+- Project and make files are generated using Bakefile 0.2.9
+  http://www.bakefile.org/
+  in the build dir:

+  - under windows:
+    `make` or `make-release`

+  - others:
+    `make`

 ## When adding functionality